HomeSite Map

 Since the song didn’t appear in the studio until June of 1965, however, it seems reasonable that these finishing touches didn’t get done until the mid-May to mid-June period of 1965 as The Beatles were taking a needed rest period after filming for the movie “Help!” was completed.
 Having a natural bent to extend the musical boundaries of The Beatles from the usual four-piece electric guitar R&B mentality, Paul developed this previously written piano exercise into something different for the group.

-“It was slightly country and western from my point of view,” Paul stated.
+“It was slightly country and western from my point of view,” Paul stated in his book "Many Years From Now."
 “It was faster, though, it was a strange uptempo thing.
 I was quite pleased with it.
 The lyric works: it keeps dragging you forward, it keeps pulling you to the next line, there’s an insistent quality to it that I liked.”

 Recording History